 The aim is to help cafes, restaurants, catering and event businesses who have decided to stay open for deliveries or take-away attract more customers and let people know that they are still open for business.
 It is a no-cost register of businesses offering takeaway or delivery that will be promoted to the public as another way of driving local customers their way.

 There are many suppliers to chose from in this sector, including Saving Plates.

 Some sites will organise the delivery for you as well as promote your business, such as:

-NSW Government has introduced new measures allowing increased flexibility for the continuing operation of food trucks and easier set-up of dark kitchens—those that cook meals solely for delivery, rather than eat-in orders—in any existing commercial kitchen.
+The NSW Government has introduced new measures allowing increased flexibility for the continuing operation of food trucks and easier set-up dark kitchens (those that cook meals solely for delivery, rather than eat-in orders) in any existing commercial kitchen.

 A new digital marketplace is giving Aussie producers a new home to connect with consumers seeking food and beverage products grown or made in their own backyard.
 The website Fair Foodie has arrived with a mission to celebrate Australia’s diverse food and beverage producers through an interactive platform bringing farmers, chefs, providores, brewers, winemakers and other artisans together with local-loving consumers to help Australian businesses flourish.

 Some information to think about for your menus:

 (Brain and Poulter 7 April 2020).

 There are many businesses coming up with new ways of doing things, for example: